Hafeeza-shazad/Plagiarism_detector/README.md

 This project was inspired by the [Plagiarism Detector using Machine Learning](https://github.com/611noorsaeed/Plagiarism-detector-using-machine-learning) repository.
 I utilized their dataset, making slight modifications to better suit my implementation.
 I highly appreciate the work done by the original author, and this project builds on their efforts to improve plagiarism detection.

 ## Dataset:
 The dataset used in this project is based on the one from the above-mentioned repository.
-I modified the dataset slightly by cleaning it and ensuring that it fits the requirements for the machine learning model in this plagiarism detector system.
-The dataset was preprocessed with techniques like lemmatization and POS tagging to improve the accuracy of text comparisons.
+I modified the dataset slightly by adding more examples to make the dataset bigger.
+Feel free to use any dataset of your choice.

 ## Preprocessing:
 The dataset underwent a series of preprocessing steps to prepare it for the plagiarism detection model: